History of Liverpool F.C. (1985–present): 2015–24: Revival under Klopp

-On 27 February 2022, Liverpool won a record ninth EFL Cup after an 11-10 penalty shoot-out win against Chelsea in the Final.
-On 3 May 2022, Liverpool beat Villareal 5-2 on aggregate in the Champions League semi-finals to reach the 2022 UEFA Champions League Final.
-On 14 May 2022, Liverpool beat Chelsea 5-6 on penalties in the 2022 FA Cup Final after a 0-0 draw to win their eighth FA Cup and their first under Klopp, completing the domestic cup double for the 2021/22 season.
-However, they finished a season-long title battle as runners-up to Manchester City by one point for the second time in 4 seasons despite having a 3-1 victory against Wolverhampton on the final day in the Premier League.
-On 28 May 2022, Liverpool were defeated 1-0 in the 2022 UEFA Champions League Final against Real Madrid, Klopp's second UCL Final loss in charge of the club.
+On 27 February 2022, Liverpool won a record ninth League Cup following an 11–10 penalty shoot-out win against Chelsea in the Final.
+On 3 May 2022, Liverpool defeated Villarreal 5–2 on aggregate in the Champions League semi-finals to reach the final.
+On 14 May 2022, Liverpool beat Chelsea 6–5 on penalties in the 2022 FA Cup final after a 0–0 draw to win their eighth FA Cup and their first under Klopp, completing the domestic cup double for the 2021–22 season.
+However, they finished a season-long title battle as runners-up to Manchester City by one point for the second time in four seasons despite having a 3–1 victory against Wolverhampton Wanderers on the final day in the Premier League.
+On 28 May 2022, Liverpool were defeated 1–0 in the Champions League final against Real Madrid, Klopp's second Champions League final loss in charge of the club.